WallStreetMojo

 • Any statement in the VBA code that follows an apostrophe is considered a comment.

-• As a good programming practice, comments can be used before each section of the code or before variable declarations and functions to describe their purpose.
+• As a good programming practice, comments can be used before each code section or variable declarations and functions to describe their purpose.

-• Unless the apostrophe is present in a string, the compiler ignores the statement following an apostrophe until the end of the line.
+• The compiler ignores the statement following an apostrophe until the end of the line, unless the apostrophe is present in a string.

 • An apostrophe can even be present somewhere in the middle of a line.
 Text after the apostrophe will be treated as a comment in that case.